 Calvin Johnson routinely matched up against opponents’ best cornerbacks during a brilliant NFL career with the Detroit Lions.
-This week, Johnson finds himself matched up against equally accomplished peers as they await possible election to the Pro Football Hall of Fame in Canton, Ohio.
+In 2021, he found himself matched up against equally accomplished peers as they awaited election to the Pro Football Hall of Fame in Canton, Ohio.

 Fellow finalists and receivers Reggie Wayne and Torry Holt may have made more receptions, but neither had a nickname comparable to Johnson’s Megatron moniker.
 Humorously, Johnson was tagged with a far less flattering nickname in high school.

 The Detroit Lions grabbed Calvin Johnson in 2007

 The 2007 NFL Draft is often recalled for its No. 1 overall pick because JaMarcus Russell established himself as an all-time bust in near-record time.
 The man selected second also defined his legacy quickly: Defensive coordinators realized immediately that containing Calvin Johnson would be a nightmarish assignment.

 The 2007 Detroit Lions were stacked at wide receiver with Shaun McDonald, Roy Williams, and Mike Furrey combining for 204 receptions and 12 touchdowns with Jon Kitna doing the slinging.
 Still, Johnson made his presence felt as a rookie.
 With his 6-foot-5 and 235-pound frame, Johnson made 48 catches for a team-best 15.8 yards a pop.
 The former Georgia Tech standout kicked into another gear in Year 2 with 78 catches, leading all NFL receivers with 12 touchdowns.